Films with or about ICORN and/or ICORN residents.

 Svetlana Alexievich on the conditions for writers and artists in exile

 Svetlana Alexievich received the Nobel Prize in Literature in 2015.
-She was ICORN writer in residence in Gothenburg from 2006-2008 and godmother to the ICORN General Assembly and 10 years anniversary celebrated in Paris City Hall in March 2016.
-In this film, she addresses the participants.
+She was the ICORN resident in Gothenburg from 2006-2008 and godmother to the ICORN General Assembly.
+In this film, she addresses the participants at ICORN's 10th anniversary at the General Assembly in Paris in 2016.

 ICORN: la liberté d'expression à l'honneur à Paris

-ICORN celebrated the 10 years anniversary during the ICORN General Assembly in Paris in March/April 2016.
+ICORN celebrated its 10th anniversary during the ICORN General Assembly in Paris in 2016.
 Here is a little glimpse of what happened and what was discussed.

 Ramy Essam: concert and interview